TheThingsNetwork/docs/_archives/refactor/dashboard/_register-device.md

 4. Click **Register** to finish.

-    You will be redirected to the newly created device page where you can find the generated **App Key**.
+    You will be redirected to the newly registered device where you can find the generated **App Key** needed to activate the device.

-## Register for Activation By Personalization (ABP)
+## Personalise device for ABP

-You can switch a device to ABP (personalize) after first registering it for OTAA.
+Normally, you'd use Over The Air Activation (OTAA) to negotiate session keys for further communication.
+You have the option to personalise a device, which means you will generate or assign session keys manually and use hard code them on the device.

+> In production, you'll want to use OTAA.
+This is more reliable because the activation will be confirmed and more secure because the session keys will be negotiated with every activation.
+ABP is useful for workshops because you don't have to wait for a downlink window to become available to confirm the activation.

-1. In the dashboard, go to the device you'd like to switch to ABP.
+1. In the dashboard, go to the device you'd like to personalise.
 2. From the top right menu, select **Settings**.
 3. Click on **personalize device**, just right of the **Device Settings** header.

-    * Let the **Network Session Key** and **App Session Key** be generated for you or click **customize it** if you'd like to set them yourself.
+    * Leave the **Network Session Key** and **App Session Key** to be generated for you or click **customize it** if you'd like to set them yourself.

     ![Personalize Device](personalize-device.png)

 5. Click **Personalize** to finish.

+    You will be redirected back to the device, where you will find the **Device Address** and session keys needed to activate the device.